 1. To build a better understanding of the forces that formed, shaped and threaten Galapagos.

 2. To encourage a greater engagement in the conservation of the natural world through Citizen Science.

 3. To inspire an increased awareness of the challenges and opportunities in sustainable development.

 4. To form and bolster cultural and education connections between the UK and Ecuador.

-5. To enthuse with regards to understanding and addressing the wider issues that humanity face through the lens of Galapagos.
+5. To develop understanding of the wider issues that humanity faces through the lens of Galapagos.

 Education and Outreach in the UK